 Will the Fed’s New Stimulus Help Housing?
 The Fed has promised to pump money into mortgage backed securities as a way to buy down interest rates, also knows as the QE3 Stimulus.
 Nobody knows what effect it will have on real estate.
 All we can say is it couldn’t hurt.
 However, rates have been low and the market is still relying on the overall economy to improve.
 This action by the Fed will reduce borrowing costs, but it will also reduce rates paid to savers like senior citizens.
 Seniors today cannot be happy.
 We may see real inflation creep up and rates stay low, so seniors will actually lose money on the deal.

 Real estate accounts for about 32% of GDP, so anything that gets real estate going may help the economy.
 We believe that real estate and the economy need each other.
 Having a balanced budget, lower taxes, and leadership in Washington where business could plan would best stimulate the economy and help real estate.
+You will find more proof regarding this if you read more.
 A rising tide lifts all boats, and we think real estate would take off if Washington tried this approach.

 It’s a rather simple equation and yet our government is so divided we’re not sure that will get done.
 So for now all we can do is report the effect the ObamaCare taxes will have on real estate transactions.
 Last time I checked we had about a 4 Year + supply of $1 million homes on the market.
 Taxing those transactions further won’t do anything to help housing.
 I’d really like to know whose bright idea this was to sneak this tax in at midnight.
 What happened to Obama’s promise of transparency and all bills would be viewable to the public for 3 days before a vote?
 Was that just an empty campaign promise?